MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-vmm.md

 ### Validate the creation of a System Center Virtual Machine Manager connector

-To validate the creation of an SCVMM connector, follow these steps:
+To validate the creation of a System Center Virtual Machine Manager, follow these steps:

 1. In the **Connectors** pane, locate the System Center Virtual Machine Manager connector that you created.